 Murdoch, a Pennsylvania native who grew up camping and canoeing in the area, won an international competition in 2005 to design the phased memorial.
 The chimes’ echoes evoke the final phone calls and voicemails those aboard made to loved ones.
-Before crashing, passengers and crew fought off terrorists believed to be targeting the U.S. Capitol.
+Before crashing, passengers and crew fought off terrorists believed to be targeting the plane to hit the U.S. Capitol.

 The nearly $6-million tower is the final feature of the national park’s $46-million permanent memorial, which includes a wall of names, visitor and education centers, and a flight-path walkway to the crash site.
 Sited at the memorial entrance, the tower’s orientation and openings “contribute to behavior of the wind within the tower where the chimes are suspended,” says Paul Rothgery, the National Park Service’s project manager.
 “Every change made during the design of the tower structure impacted the conveyance of wind to the sails of the chimes.”